 Steak and Guinness Pie

-Steak and Guinness Pie Serves 4-6 Ingredients 2 lb stewing beef or tenderloin chunks 1-2 Tbsp bacon fat or olive oil 2 cloves garlic, minced ½ onion, chopped 2 Tbsp flour 1 can Guinness 440 ml draught stout beer (and beef stock if necessary) 6 medium sized mushrooms, chopped 2 carrots, sliced 2 Tbsp fresh chopped rosemary 2 bay leaves salt and pepper 1 package puff pastry and flour for dusting Method Season beef chunks and sear in small batches over medium heat in heavy dutch oven using bacon fat or olive oil.
+Steak and Guinness Pie Serves 4-6 Ingredients 2 lb stewing beef or tenderloin chunks 1-2 Tbsp bacon fat or olive oil 2 cloves garlic, minced 1 onion, chopped 2 Tbsp flour mixed with 1/4 cup water or cold beef broth 2 cans Guinness 440 ml draught stout beer 6 medium sized mushrooms, chopped 2-3 carrots, sliced 2 Tbsp fresh chopped rosemary 2 bay leaves salt and pepper 1 package puff pastry and flour for dusting Method Season beef chunks and sear in small batches over medium heat in heavy dutch oven using bacon fat or olive oil.
 Add minced garlic and chopped onion to last batch.
-Return all beef to pot and sprinkle flour over top.
-Combine well.
-Open can of Guinness and pour over top of beef.
-You may add a small amount of beef stock if necessary but you don't need the liquid to cover all of the meat.
-No more than a cup.
+Return all beef to pot.
+Open 1 can of Guinness and pour over top of beef.
+Bring to a boil, then simmer while prepping veggies and preheating oven.
 Add chopped mushrooms, sliced carrots, chopped rosemary and 2 bay leaves.
 Season with salt and pepper.
-Cover and bake at 350 for at least 2 hours until stew is darkened.
-Roll out puff pastry to slightly larger than a baking dish large enough to hold the stew almost to the top.
+Mix flour with cold water or broth.
+Add all above ingredients to meat, stir, cover and bake at 350 degrees.
+After first hour, check to see if stew is reducing and darkening.
+Taste and season with more salt and pepper if necessary.If liquid amount is reducing too much add more Guinness, not more than half the can.
+Bake one more hour, or less if stew darkens and reduces well.
+Pour stew mixture into a clean baking dish that is large enough to hold the contents without too much room left at the top.
+Roll out puff pastry to slightly larger than the baking dish.
 You may need to dust with a bit of flour for rolling.
-Pour stew into the clean dish if desired.
-Gently score diagonal lines in the pastry, being careful not to cut right through.
+Gently score diagonal lines in the pastry with a very sharp knife, being careful not to cut right through.
 Lay over the dish and arrange to fit, folding, rolling or squeezing the pastry to form an edge.
 Add cold water to a beaten egg and brush the entire top of the pastry, including the edges.
 Bake for 30-40 minutes until the pastry is puffed and golden.